Me and my mom - the person who most influenced me to write

 Q: What do you like to write about?

 A: Anything that sparks my interest.
 I really enjoy the process of writing itself.
-I especially like imagining animal characters.
-Just the thought of animals speaking makes me smile.
+I especially like animal characters.

 Q: How can I become a good writer?

 A: My simple answer is practice.
 In my opinion, becoming a good writer requires two things that you can practice.
-One, read a lot.
-Practice reading frequently and throughout your life.
+One, read frequently and throughout your life.
 Two, write as much as you can.
-Writing can be a talent, but it is also a skill and just like many other skills, you can improve by practicing.
-So try writing often.
+Writing is a skill and like many other skills, you can improve by practicing.
 That doesn't mean you have to write stories; you can begin by writing letters and notes, or journals, poems, plays, or articles.
-You'll practice your grammar, punctuation, and style by writing.
+You'll develop and refine your grammar, punctuation, and style by writing.
 It can also really help to have someone you trust to read and review your writing.